AdobeDocs/audience-manager.de-DE/help/using/features/destinations/manage-destinations.md

  </tbody>
 </table>

-## Daten veröffentlichen auf {#publish-data-to}
+## Publish Data To {#publish-data-to}

-Die [!UICONTROL Publish Data To] Einstellungen geben ein Cookie zurück, wenn die Domäne die von Ihnen ausgewählten Kriterien erfüllt.
+The [!UICONTROL Publish Data To] settings return a cookie if the domain meets the criteria set by the options you select.
 Zu den Optionen zählen:

 * **[!UICONTROL All of our domains]**: (Standard) Gibt eine [!DNL cookie] für jede Domäne zurück.
 * **[!UICONTROL Only the selected domains]**: Gibt ein Cookie nur für die in der Domänenliste ausgewählten Domänen zurück.
 * **[!UICONTROL All of our domains except the selected domains]**: Verhindert, dass ausgewählte Domänen a [!DNL cookie]empfangen.
-Alle anderen Domänen können a [!DNL cookie]empfangen.
+All other domains can receive a [!DNL cookie].

 >[!MORE_ LIKE_ THIS]
 >
 >* [Erstellen eines Cookie-Ziels](../../features/destinations/manage-destinations.md#create-cookie-destination)

-## Segmente für Server-zu-Server-Ziele hinzufügen oder bearbeiten {#add-edit-segments}
+## Add or Edit Segments for Server-to-Server Destinations {#add-edit-segments}

-Sie können nur Segmente für ein Server-to-Server ([!DNL S2S])-Ziel hinzufügen oder bearbeiten.
-Ziele können nicht erstellt [!DNL S2S][!UICONTROL Destination Builder]werden.
-Wenden Sie sich an Ihren Berater, um [!DNL S2S] Ziele einzurichten.
-Befolgen Sie diese Anweisungen, um Segmente für ein [!DNL S2S] Ziel hinzuzufügen oder zu bearbeiten.
+You can only add or edit segments for a server-to-server ([!DNL S2S]) destination.
+You cannot create [!DNL S2S] destinations with [!UICONTROL Destination Builder].
+Contact your consultant to set up [!DNL S2S] destinations.
+Follow these instructions to add or edit segments for an [!DNL S2S] destination.

 <!-- destination-s2s-edit.xml -->

-So fügen Sie Segmentzuordnungen für ein [!DNL S2S] Ziel hinzu oder bearbeiten es:
+To add or edit segment mappings for an [!DNL S2S] destination:

-1. Gehe **[!UICONTROL Audience Data > Destinations]** zu.
-Wählen **Sie Integrierte Plattformen &gt; Gerätebasiert** und suchen Sie das [!DNL S2S] Ziel, mit dem Sie arbeiten möchten.
+1. Go to **[!UICONTROL Audience Data > Destinations]**.
+Select **Integrated Platforms &gt; Device-Based** and find the [!DNL S2S] destination you want to work with.
-1. Klicken Sie in der [!UICONTROL Action] Spalte auf das Stiftsymbol, um das Ziel zu bearbeiten.
+1. In the [!UICONTROL Action] column, click the pencil icon to edit the destination.
-   * Geben Sie in das **[!UICONTROL Search and Add Segments]** Feld den Namen eines Segments ein oder klicken **[!UICONTROL Browse All Segments]** Sie auf eine Liste der verfügbaren Segmente.
+   * In the **[!UICONTROL Search and Add Segments]** box, start typing the name of a segment or click **[!UICONTROL Browse All Segments]** browse a list of available segments.
-   * Klicken **[!UICONTROL Add Selected Segments]** Sie auf, wenn Sie das gewünschte Segment suchen.
-Durch das Hinzufügen eines Segments wird das [!UICONTROL Edit Mapping] Fenster geöffnet.
+   * Click **[!UICONTROL Add Selected Segments]** when you find the segment you want to use.
+Adding a segment opens the [!UICONTROL Edit Mapping] window.
    * Mit [!UICONTROL Edit Mapping]:
       * **[!UICONTROL Mappings]**: Legen Sie einen Wert für das [Schlüssel-Wert-Paar](../../features/destinations/key-value-pairs.md) fest, das von diesem Ziel verwendet wird.
       * **[!UICONTROL Start Date]** und **[!UICONTROL End Date]**: Wählen Sie ein Start- und Enddatum für das Ziel.
 Wenn das Enddatum leer ist, läuft das Ziel nie ab.
-1. Klicken **[!UICONTROL Save]****[!UICONTROL Done]** Sie auf und dann auf.
+1. Click **[!UICONTROL Save]** and then click **[!UICONTROL Done]**.

-## Datenexport-Beschriftungen zu einem Ziel hinzufügen {#add-data-export-labels}
+## Add Data Export Labels to a Destination {#add-data-export-labels}

 [!DNL Data Export Labels] mit den [!DNL Export Controls] in einer Datenquelle festgelegten Arbeiten. [!DNL Data Export Labels] verhindern, dass Sie einem Segment eingeschränkte Eigenschaften hinzufügen und Segmentdaten an ein Ziel senden.
-Sie können mehrere Beschriftungen auf ein neues oder ein vorhandenes [!DNL cookie] oder [!DNL URL] ein Ziel festlegen.
+You can set multiple export labels to a new or existing [!DNL cookie] or [!DNL URL] destination.

 >[!NOTE]
 >
->Um eine Exportbeschriftung hinzuzufügen, benötigen Sie Administratorrechte *oder* ausreichende Rechte, um ein Ziel zu erstellen oder zu bearbeiten.
+>To add an export label, you need administrator permissions *or* sufficient privileges to create or edit a destination.

 <!-- t_export_labels.xml -->

 So fügen Sie einem Ziel eine Exportbeschriftung hinzu:

 1. Klicken Sie auf **[!UICONTROL Audience Data]**:
-   * Für neue Ziele: Klicken **[!UICONTROL Create New Destination]** Sie auf.
-Füllen Sie den [!UICONTROL Basic Information] Abschnitt aus, bevor Sie eine Datenexportbeschriftung auswählen.
-Weitere Informationen finden Sie unter [Erstellen eines Cookie-Ziels](../../features/destinations/manage-destinations.md#create-cookie-destination) oder [Erstellen eines URL-Ziels](../../features/destinations/manage-destinations.md#configure-url-destination) .
+   * For new destinations: Click **[!UICONTROL Create New Destination]**.
+Complete the [!UICONTROL Basic Information] section before you select a data export label.
+See [Create a Cookie Destination](../../features/destinations/manage-destinations.md#create-cookie-destination) or [Create a URL Destination](../../features/destinations/manage-destinations.md#configure-url-destination) for information.
-   * Für vorhandene Ziele: Verwenden Sie das [!DNL Search] Kästchen, um Ihr Ziel zu finden, oder klicken Sie auf den Zielnamen, um ihn zu öffnen.
+   * For existing destinations: Use the [!DNL Search] box to find your destination or scroll through the list and click on the destination name to open it.
 1. Wählen Sie eine [!DNL Data Export Label].
 Lassen Sie die Kontrollkästchen leer, wenn Sie keine Exportbeschränkungen festlegen möchten.
 Zu den Exportbeschriftungen zählen die folgenden Optionen:
    * **[!UICONTROL This destination may enable a combination with personally identifiable information (PII)]**
    * **[!UICONTROL This destination may be used for on-site ad targeting]**